-It is worth repeating the near-term opportunity for value creation that the discovery of polymetallic REE mineralization with niobium at Hecla-Kilmer represents for our shareholders:
+In summary, it is worth repeating the attributes of the polymetallic REE mineral system with niobium at Hecla-Kilmer which underscore the potential for value creation for our shareholders:

-- 1. The discovery at Hecla-Kilmer is relevant to Critical Metal policy statements from governments across North America to support and/or spurn the urgent need for raw material supply to feed domestic, down-stream sustainable technology industries such as EV's and wind turbines in the emerging green economy; - 2.
-Hecla-Kilmer has significant volume potential, with demonstrated scale both laterally and vertically; - 3.
-The REE mineralization at Hecla-Kilmer is blessed with an above-average proportion of the very high value rare earth elements required for the manufacture of permanent magnets which are essential in the manufacturing of EV's and wind turbines, elements such as neodymium and tyrbium; - 4.
-The REE mineralization at Hecla-Kilmer is hosted primarily within monazite and the flurocarbonate parasite, for which extraction is proven; - 5.
+- 1. The IOA hydrothermal breccia system with carbonatite has significant scale, both laterally and vertically, starting at bedrock surface at the base of till; - 2.
+The REE mineralization at Hecla-Kilmer is blessed with an above-average proportion of the high value rare earth elements required for the manufacture of permanent magnets which are essential in the manufacturing of EV's and wind turbines, elements such as neodymium and terbium; - 3.
+The REE mineralization at Hecla-Kilmer is hosted primarily within the phosphate minerals apatite and monazite and the flurocarbonate mineral parasite, for which separation and extraction is proven; - 4.
 The location of Hecla-Kilmer near road, rail and power infrastructure facilitates cost-effective exploration, and is a positive attribute for potential development of the discovery in the future.